 Most of the Lithuanian data, which is published in Eurobase, can be found in national Database of Indicators (see section 10.3 for more information) with some exceptions:

-Supply and use, input-output tables, pension entitlements in social insurance are presented in predefined tables in Official Statistics portal (OSP).
+Supply, use and input-output tables are presented in predefined tables in Official Statistics portal (OSP).

-Statistics Lithuania publishes also tourism satellite accounts under database tree Business statistics (>Tourism); environmental protection expenditure accounts - Environmental protection and energy (>Environmental protection).
-In addition to that satellite culture, satellite sport accounts (the last publication in the year 2020 for the year 2019) can be found in Database of Indicators under database tree Population and social statistics (> Culture, the press, sport).
+Statistics Lithuania (SL) publishes also tourism satellite accounts under database tree Business statistics (>Tourism); environmental protection expenditure accounts - Environmental protection and energy (>Environmental protection).
+In addition to that satellite culture can be found in Database of Indicators under database tree Population and social statistics (> Culture, the press, sport).

 SL also publishes labour productivity of the national economy by economic activity; gross value added of small and medium enterprises, data can be found in Database of Indicators under database tree Economy and finance (macroeconomics) (>National Accounts (ESA 2010)).